 OPM artists of the ‘80s

-It was not till the '70s that I heard of "Original Pilipino Music" (OPM) which saw its heyday in the '80s.
+It was not until the '70s that I heard of "Original Pilipino Music" (OPM) which saw its heyday in the '80s.
 Since Filipinos enjoy western music, many artists in the '70s formed bands and started writing their own songs both in Tagalog and English.
 In 1977, the Philippine music industry even came up with a songwriting competition called the "Metro Manila Popular Music Festival" (or "Metropop" for short).
 (You can read more about this online.)
 This gave many talented locals a chance to showcase their compositions.
 Some of them - and even the interpreters - have risen to fame, thus becoming today's finest artists.

 I have become so fond of OPM that I have even written a few compositions which, unfortunately, I keep to myself.
 My frustration, you see, is that I don't play any instrument, even as I love to sing and create melodies in my mind.

 I'd like to share with you sixteen of my favorite tunes which are still played in my country.
 Although I like many written in Tagalog, I will feature only those written in English by our homegrown talent.
 I must tell you, though, that most of these are ballads and mellow tunes.
 That's because we Filipino songwriters/musicians are suckers for love songs.